The Best Trader Joe’s Snacks for Your Super Bowl Spread

-We’ve got nine of the best party dishes you can easily throw in the oven or microwave and pass off as something you prepared yourself, which will impress all your friends and give you more time to do what’s important on game day: drink beer (especially TJ’s brews!) and watch 14 hours of pre-game coverage.
-Here are the nine best Trader Joe’s foods for your Super Bowl party.
+We’ve got some of the best apps and snacks you can easily throw in the oven or microwave and pass off as something you prepared yourself.
+From mini tacos and samosas to delicious dips and desserts, here are the best Trader Joe’s foods you can make for your Super Bowl spread.

 Mini Beef Tacos